aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/worksheet/_index.md

 ```

 Indicates the visible state for this sheet.
-[VisibilityType](../../com.aspose.cells/visibilitytype).
+See [VisibilityType](../../com.aspose.cells/visibilitytype).

 **Returns:**
 int